yubinkarki/mobile-programming/README.md

 # Unit 5 - UI Fragments, Menus and Dialogs

-Fragment is a part of an activity, also known as a sub-activity It represents multiple screens inside one main activity
+Fragment is a part of an activity, also known as a sub-activity
+It represents multiple UI inside one main activity

 ### Unit Coverage